ahmed-safari/taxiflow/README.md

 - _What payment methods do riders prefer?_ → Inform payment system investments
 - _How does trip volume vary by day of week?_ → Plan weekend vs. weekday operations
 - _What is the average trip duration by time of day?_ → Set realistic ETAs for passengers
+- _What are the traffic patterns throughout the day?_ → Speed analysis by hour reveals congestion
+- _How do tip percentages vary by payment type?_ → Credit card users tip 17.57% vs 0% for cash
+- _What are the most profitable trip segments?_ → Fare per mile/minute analysis
+- _How do the taxi vendors compare?_ → Vendor performance metrics

 ## 🛠️ Technologies Used